united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/provisioning.md

 ## What are the limitations?
 - **Install UMH Only** option is suitable for use with RHEL and Flatcar Linux.
 While other Linux OS versions may work, they are not officially supported.
-- You can find system requirements on the Management Console or on the [Installation](/docs/getstarted/installation/) page.
+- Installation requiremetns should be fulfilled.
+You can find them on the Management Console or on the [Installation](/docs/getstarted/installation/) page.

 ## Where to get more information?
 - The [Get Started!](/docs/getstarted) guide helps you for setting up the United Manufacturing Hub.